Fixed format data files

 If this character question contains a text that is not English then the number of characters that it can hold will vary depending on the language and the encoding.
 For example it will only hold 2 Korean characters because each character will use 2 bytes.

-Encoding in ASC files
+Encoding in fixed format character data files

 The way the information is stored in each record depends on the encoding, see Encoding.